traefik/traefik/docs/content/routing/routers/index.md

     the TLS option is picked from the mapping mentioned above and based on the server name provided during the TLS handshake, and it all happens before routing actually occurs.

+!!! info "Domain Fronting"

+    In the case of domain fronting,
+    if the TLS options associated with the Host Header and the SNI are different then Traefik will respond with a status code `421`.

 ??? example "Configuring the TLS options"

     ```toml tab="File (TOML)"